 How to Make Your Own Compost

-Everything you grow in the garden will benefit from compost.
-It is vital for providing nutrition and improving the texture of soil.
-Plus, by making your own compost you can become more self-sufficient, live more sustainably and save a couple of quid too–result.
+Everything you grow in the garden benefits from compost: it's vital for providing nutrition and improving the texture of soil.
+By making your own, you can become more self-sufficient, live more sustainably and save money too - here's how.

-You can purchase a purpose compost bin.
+You can buy a purpose made compost bin.
 Alternatively, you can construct your own container using a material such as wood, or use a normal bin or large bucket.

 - Vegetable peelings and waste (bananas are great for adding more potassium into the compost)